If you would like to apply for any of these positions, please email firstname.lastname@example.org for an application/questionnaire.

 Outreach and Promotion Interns

 At Living Energy Farm, we have developed a set of tools that make centralized power grids unnecessary.
 For the sake of our collective future, we need to communicate these skills as widely as possibile.
-We welcome both skilled and unskilled interns, though we will ask for clearer time commitments from unskilled interns.
 An outreach intern would help with the production of text and video material, as well as outreach to activist organizations, international NGOs, homesteaders, and other people interested in what LEF has to offer.
 We welcome people with activist or media/ social media experience.